 A study by Gallup found that in April, 51% of all workers surveyed were working from home for every shift.
 Though that’s decreased to only 33% as of October, there was an 18-point shift in people who work from home “sometimes.”

 Right now, slightly more than half of employees within the US are working from home in some capacity at least some of the time.
 This is a pretty high number, considering the number of essential jobs and positions that require in-person work.

-During this period, many businesses who were clinging to the idea that employees had to work in office to be productive or efficient discovered that this wasn’t true.
-They were forced to adapt the internal infrastructure and adopt the tools needed to allow their team to work from home when possible to reduce risk, and realized in the process that it’s a lot more do-able and manageable than previously expected.
+During this period, many businesses who were clinging to the idea that employees had to work in-office to be productive or efficient discovered that this wasn’t true.
+They were forced to adapt the internal infrastructure and adopt the tools needed to run a virtual office when possible to reduce risk, and realized in the process that it’s a lot more do-able and manageable than previously expected.